 Studying the Certificate III in Plumbing at Holmesglen

-Students will gain skills in areas such as welding, water supply, sanitary plumbing, gasfitting and mechanical services.
+Students will gain skills in areas such as welding, water supply, sanitary, gasfitting, and mechanical services.

-This course is delivered in Holmesglen's specially designed plumbing and mechanical services facilities, where an emphasis is placed on providing hands on learning in a high tech. environment.
+This course is delivered in Holmesglen's specially designed plumbing facilities, where an emphasis is placed on providing hands on learning.

-Students will be taught by professional, qualified teachers who have all completed formal apprenticeships and have extensive experience in the plumbing industry.
+You will be taught by professional teachers who have all completed formal apprenticeships and have extensive experience in the plumbing industry.

-At the commencement of the course students will be trained in the basic skills associated with the plumbing industry, with a focus on developing your hand skills.
+At the start of the course, students will be trained in the basic skills associated with the plumbing industry, with a focus on developing their hand skills.

-Once they have completed the basic skills aspect, they will move onto more advanced tasks.
+Once they have completed the basic skills aspect, they will move advanced tasks.

 Training is provided in four plumbing streams that are relevant to the mechanical plumber section of the industry.